Kanhaiyalal198/Restaurant-Reservation-and-Dining-App/README.md

-# 🍽️ DelightDine - Restaurant Reservation & Dining App
+# 🍽️Restaurant Reservation & Dining App

 A full-featured restaurant reservation and dining application built with Hono framework and Cloudflare D1 database.